This post was last updated on March 6th, 2023.

 What’s the difference between these claims?

 The first version of each message is vague.
-The second is more specific – and uses voice of customer language (more on that in a moment).
+The second is more specific—and uses the voice of customer language (more on that in a moment).

 There’s a place for the first type of content.
-But the topic “CRM automation” is so huge that you can’t possibly answer it completely in a single post.
+But the topic “CRM automation” is so huge that you can’t possibly answer it entirely in a single post.

 The second topic is much more manageable.
-By narrowing the scope of what you write about, you can give a better answer to your readers!
+By narrowing the scope of what you write about, you can give a better answer to your blog readership!

 (You’re also more likely to rank in search engines; more on that in the sections on search).

-This post was first optimized for the phrase “crm vs email marketing,” which is only searched 10 times a month.
+This post was first optimized for the key phrase “CRM vs. email marketing,” which is only searched 10 times a month.